San Francisco Glens: A New Era in USL League Two

-The 2022 USL League Two season saw changes to the staff, with Conrad returning to his original role as technical director and Gabe Saucedo elevating from head associate coach to head coach.
+The 2022 USL League Two season saw changes to the staff, with Conrad returning to his original role as technical director and Gabe Saucedo elevating from head associate coach to head coach, as well as Ryan Maquiñana taking on the USL General Manager role.
 The result was a finish in the top four of the Southwest Division and a national playoff berth for the first time in club history.
 In the Western Conference Quarterfinals, the Glens traveled to Seattle to upset top-seeded Capital FC (the rebranded Portland Timbers U23) 3-2, but fell by the same score in extra time in the semifinals to host Ballard FC.
 Max Chrétien led the team with nine goals and five assists, while Academy product Diego Grande added eight scores of his own.
 Kevyn Lo was named to the Western Conference Team of the Year.

 The SFSFL teams enjoyed another successful season in 2022, with the Second Team qualifying for the playoffs for the second consecutive season, the Third Team winning the Majors Division, and the Under-23 Fourth Team finishing runners-up in the third tier.
 The SFSFL also held their 120th Anniversary Open Cup in August of that year for all divisions in the league and it resulted in an all-Glens final, with the Under-23 team defeating the Second Team 2-1 to take home the trophy.

 On September 7, 2022, the Glens broke ground on their new facility at Treasure Island with Mayor London Breed one of the guest speakers.
 Two days later, they hosted the San Jose Earthquakes' second team at Negoesco Stadium and ran operations for their MLS Next Pro game against Real Monarchs.
 A sellout crowd was on hand to watch the first professional soccer game in the city since the now-defunct San Francisco Deltas won the NASL championship game at Kezar Stadium in 2017.

+The 2023 campaign saw original USL League Two coach Javier Ayala-Hil return to the staff, now as Saucedo's head associate coach.
+The team challenged for the new NorCal Division title all season as they set club records for regular-season wins (9), points (28), and table position (second).
+They also swept crosstown rival SF City FC in the derby for the first time.
+Chrétien repeated as leading scorer with 10 goals and was named NorCal Division Player of the Year.
+Once again, the Glens advanced to the national playoffs, where they upset top-seeded Redlands FC on the road 2-1 to advance to the Western Conference Semifinals for the second consecutive season.
+However, the run concluded with a loss on the road to former divisional rival Ventura County Fusion.